MicrosoftDocs/azure-reference-other/studio-module-reference/remove-duplicate-rows.md

 ## Examples

-You can see examples of how this module is used by exploring these sample experiments in the [Azure AI Gallery](https://gallery.cortanaintelligence.com/):
+To see examples of how this module is used, see the [Azure AI Gallery](https://gallery.cortanaintelligence.com/):

--  [Breast cancer detection](http://go.microsoft.com/fwlink/?LinkId=525726): In this sample, **Remove Duplicate Rows** is used to consolidate the training and test datasets after adding feature columns.
+-  [Breast cancer detection](http://go.microsoft.com/fwlink/?LinkId=525726): **Remove Duplicate Rows** is used to consolidate the training and test datasets after adding feature columns.

-- [Movie recommendation](http://go.microsoft.com/fwlink/?LinkId=525276): Uses **Remove Duplicate Rows** to sanitize the data and ensure that there is only one user rating per movie.
+- [Movie recommendation](http://go.microsoft.com/fwlink/?LinkId=525276): Uses **Remove Duplicate Rows** to ensure that there is only one user _rating_ per movie.

-- [Twitter sentiment analysis](http://go.microsoft.com/fwlink/?LinkId=525274): **Remove Duplicate Rows** is applied to only the ID and popularity columns, to ensure that there is only one _ranking_ value per movie.
-In other words, a movie cannot be both 1st and 3rd, so a singel value is used even if users ranked the movie differently.
+- [Twitter sentiment analysis](http://go.microsoft.com/fwlink/?LinkId=525274): **Remove Duplicate Rows** is applied to only the ID and popularity columns, to ensure that there is only one _ordinal ranking_ value per movie.
+In other words, a movie cannot be both 1st and 3rd, so a single value is used even if users ranked the movie differently.

-##  <a name="Notes"></a> Technical notes
+##  <a name="bkmk_Notes"></a> Technical notes

+This section contains implementation details, tips, and answers to frequently asked questions.

+### Implementation details

 The module works by looping through all rows of the input dataset.
 It collects into a candidate output dataset all rows where the unique combination of key column values appears for the first time.

-The input dataset is allowed to have missing values in non-key columns and key columns.
-In key columns, a missing value is considered equal to other missing values, but not equal to non-missing values.

 The column array type is preserved independently of the results of row filtering.
 You cannot force the array to a particular data type by filtering out invalid values; the column array type is based on all values in the column.
 This restriction also applies when filtering missing values.

 The algorithm used for comparing data values is hash-forced.

+## Missing values

+The input dataset might have missing values in non-key columns and key columns.
+These rules apply to missing values:

++ A missing value is considered a valid value in key columns.
+Missing values can be present in both key     + In a sparse dataset, the missing value is considered equal only if it equals the default representation of a sparse value.

++ In key columns, a missing value is considered equal to other missing values, but not equal to non-missing values.

++ In a sparse dataset, the missing value is considered equal only if it equals the default representation of a sparse value.

 ##  <a name="ExpectedInputs"></a> Expected input

 |Name|Type|Description|
 |----------|----------|-----------------|
 |Dataset|[Data Table](data-table.md)|Input dataset|

-##  <a name="parameters"></a> Parameters
+##  <a name="parameters"></a> Module parameters

 |Name|Range|Type|Default|Description|
 |----------|-----------|----------|-------------|-----------------|